cathiele/rpngo/USER_GUIDE.md

     # Any number type mixed with float results in a float
     12.4 5d +  ->  17.4

-    # Two integer types added together takes the base of the left term
+    # Two integer types combined takes the base of the left term
     32x 50d +  ->  64x

 You can also convert between types using `hex`, `bin`, `oct`, `float`, `real`,